parmes/parmes/solfec/user/body.rst

 An object of type BODY represents a solid body.

-.. topic:: obj = BODY (solfec, kind, shape, material | label, form, mesh, modal)
+.. topic:: obj = BODY (solfec, kind, shape, material | label, form, mesh, base)

   This routine creates a body.